Were You Injured On Campus?

 - Assaults in dorms: No college student should be left vulnerable to physical or sexual assault.
 Colleges are responsible for providing adequate security in all of their buildings - and for promptly and appropriately responding to incidents when they do occur.

-Whatever the circumstances, it's important to take immediate legal action after your injury, especially if you were hurt at a public university such as Texas A&M. When a personal injury happens on government property, your attorney must meet strict deadlines to move your case forward.
+Whatever the circumstances, it's important to take legal action after your injury, including if you were hurt at a public university such as Texas A&M. When a personal injury happens on government property, your attorney must meet strict deadlines to move your case forward.
 Even at a private university such as Baylor, there may be significant obstacles to taking legal action.
-That's why you need to contact us right away.
+That's why you should contact us right away to learn more about all your legal options.

 If you've been hurt on campus, you deserve justice.
 We'd be honored to meet with you for a free consultation, whether that's at our offices in College Station or Waco, on campus, in your hospital room or wherever else is convenient for you.
 Call 1-800-64-JONES today.